Z1-N/Futhub/README.md

 npm run lint – Lints source code using ESLint
 ```

-Known Issues
+Known Issues⚠️

-⚠️ The project currently uses a free third-party API, which may be rate-limited, unstable, or return inconsistent data.
+The project currently uses a free third-party API, which may be rate-limited, unstable, or return inconsistent data.
 This could affect loading times, data rendering, or certain features depending on the API's response reliability.

 Consider replacing the free API with a more stable or self-hosted alternative for production use.